Birsk State Pedagogical Institute

-Birsk State Pedagogical Institute (Бирский государственный педагогический институт) is a higher education institution founded on 27 June 1939 to train highly qualified teaching staff.
+Birsk State Pedagogical Institute (Бирский государственный педагогический институт) is a higher education institution founded on 27 June 1939 to train teaching staff.
 Reorganized on 9 February 2012 by joining Bashkir State University as a branch.

 History

 In 1862, a pedagogical class was opened as part of the Birsk district school, which became the first pedagogical educational institution in Bashkiria, which existed until 1870.
 On 3 October 1882, by order of the State Council, the Birsk Foreign Teachers' School was established, which existed until 1918 to train teachers of foreign schools and has produced over three hundred teachers throughout its existence.
 Since 1918, the Birsk foreign teacher's school was transformed into the Birsk Mari teacher's seminary, and in 1919 into the Birsk Mari pedagogical courses.
 In 1921, the Birsk Mari Pedagogical Courses were renamed into the Birsk Pedagogical College, during the existence of the college, more than eight hundred and seventy teachers graduated from its walls.

 On 27 June 1939, by the Decree of the Council of People's Commissars of the RSFSR No. 318, the Birsk Teachers' Institute was established on the basis of the Birsk Bashkir Pedagogical School to train teachers of a comprehensive school.
 P. M. Chugunkin was appointed the first rector.
 The term of study at the institute was two years.
 Three educational departments were created in the structure of the institute: Russian language and literature, physics and mathematics and history, and five departments: physics and mathematics, Russian language and literature, history, pedagogy and Marxism–Leninism.
 The first teaching staff consisted of nineteen teachers.
 In 1939, two hundred and ninety students were enrolled in full-time education.
 In 1940, a correspondence department was established.
 In 1941, the institute graduated the first sixty-four specialist teachers, of which: twenty-six teachers of the Russian language and literature and thirty-eight teachers of history, physics and mathematics.